JRII972/crom-php/Docs/api/README.markdown

 # API Documentation

 This repository contains the API documentation for a role-playing game management system.
-The API provides endpoints to manage various resources such as games, genres, users, sessions, locations, payments, events, and parties.
+The API provides endpoints to manage various resources such as games, genres, users, sessions, locations, payments, events, and activites.
 Each resource is documented in its own Markdown file within a dedicated subfolder.

 ## Base URL
 All endpoints are relative to the base URL: `/api`.